jbellmont/splitbill-fullstack/README.md

 # Task List app (React.js) - Live link TBC

+*FYI - this project is WIP.
+Functionality is there but styling needs to be finished*

 A fullstack, single page CRUD app that allows you to work out who owes who after an activity (e.g. a group holiday or trip to the pub).

 Uses Node/Express for the API routes and endpoints, React for the front end and a MySQL relational database to store and query the Activities, Friends and Receipts.